 People are social beings and need other people to rely on, connect with them and thrive in life.
 It seems it was never a harder thing to do than in 2021.
 We entered the year with social restrictions, COVID isolation and preventive measures as a farewell gift from the old one.

-However, it is common to experience feelings of loneliness at different periods in life.
-The elderly, e.g., are more at risk of being lonely than others.
-This article will reveal the basic loneliness statistics from all over the globe and prove that lonely people are not alone after all.
+Feeling alone is normal.
+It is common to experience feelings of loneliness at different periods in life.
+In this article we will look into some loneliness statistics together, to prove that lonely people are not alone after all.
+This, too, shall pass!

 - Lack of social relationships puts Americans at a 32% higher risk of stroke.

 - 28% of older American adults live by themselves, based on the senior citizen loneliness statistics.

 In recent years, America has been facing something we could call an epidemic of loneliness.
 When mixed with the COVID-19 pandemic, it produced some staggering stats about relationships between people, the effect of loneliness on their health and the society in general.